 THE WILDEST METAL PARTY IN THE NORTH!

 COPENHELL is Denmark's greatest rock and metal festival, which has drawn metal fans from both within and outside the country's borders to Copenhagen since the beginning of 2010.
-The peninsula called 'Refshaleøen' right in the middle of Copenhagen is the epicenter of these three days of hell on earth, and the raw, industrial surrounds are the perfect background for the brutal decibel bombardment from COPENHELL's three stages.
+The peninsula called 'Refshaleøen' right in the middle of Copenhagen is the epicenter of these four days of hell on earth, and the raw, industrial surroundings are the perfect background for the brutal decibel bombardment from COPENHELL's three stages.

 The purpose of COPENHELL has always been – and is still – presenting af festival that delivers a quality event for the audience every year, where they will be able to both discover new music and headbang during immortal classics.
 We go to great lengths to give the audience a completely unique, total experience from the second they enter through the gates of hell.
 The parties in the Biergarten beer tent have achieved legendary status, and COPENHELL has loads of entertainment, evil art, demonic hangouts and twisted metal on offer everywhere on the festival site – all of that which you don't get anywhere else.

 After only seven years in action, COPENHELL has already become a tradition for many metal fans – also outside Denmark's borders, where the rumours about he thunder from the north spread like a virus.
 With time, COPENHELL will be come one of northern Europe's leading metal festivals and therefore, COPENHELL is being organized purely by rock and metal fans – for rock and metal fans!

 A CITY FESTIVAL IN COPENHAGEN